shroglck/open-pi-zero/README.md

 # pg-vla

 This repo implements the [pi0](https://www.physicalintelligence.company/download/pi0.pdf) model from Physical Intelligence.
-The code is written in a fairly modular way so it is easy to add/remove mixtures to the MoE architecture.

 The model uses a pre-trained 3B PaliGemma VLM from Google (2.291B fine-tuned) and a new set of action expert parameters (0.315B).

 Currently it is trained with per GPU batch size 16 with L40 using bfloat16 and 8-bit optimizer --- single image (256 tokens), max 20 text tokens, 1 proprio token, and 4 action tokens (chunk size 4).
 Optimizer offloading and (Q)LoRA are also implemented.

 Pre-trained checkpoints and eval results coming soon...